microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-intune-iprange.md

 ---
 title: "ipRange resource type"
-description: "Represents a range of IP addresses or a specific IP address.
-It is used to define a set of network addresses or a single network endpoint within a specified range"
+description: "An IP address range represents either a specific IP address or a range of IP addresses.
+It is used to define a set of network addresses or a single network endpoint within a specified range."
 author: "Moti-ba"
 ms.localizationpriority: medium
 ms.prod: identity-and-access